 The force of his argument is that even truly righteous people die early while those who pursue wicked practices die of old age.
 Qohelet acknowledges the mystery as something he has observed first hand (v.15a), but the phenomenon (occurrence) does not trouble him as intensely as Job (Job 21: 7-18).
-Furthermore, Job would have never given the middle-of-the-road advice that Qohelet suggests, 231namely, don't be too excessive in either righteousness or wickedness, since excess in either one will shorten or ruin your life (v.
+Furthermore, Job would have never given the middle-of-the-road advice that Qohelet suggests, 230namely, don't be too excessive in either righteousness or wickedness, since excess in either one will shorten or ruin your life (v.
 17).
 However, such advice doesn't seem consistent with his concern for sincere worship in 5: 1-7, nor is it consistent with the earlier statement about the day of one's death being better than the day of one's birth.
 One would think Qohelet would favor a shorter life to a longer one.
 But this is just one of his many self-contradictions.

 From a purely secular, pragmatic (whatever works is true) standpoint, we can understand his advice for moderation in religion against the backdrop of human history.
 Can we not say that many believers are cut down in the prime of life for their radical obedience to truth?
 Elijah almost lost his life to Jezebel for challenging the prophets of Baal.
+Many other prophets did not escape.
 Jeremiah the prophet was scorned during 40 years of ministry and never once taken seriously by an apostate nation.
 Taken hostage by disobedient Israelites, he died in exile in Egypt.
-Jim Eliot, a 27 year old missionary in Ecuador, was killed along with four other equally "reckless men" (Eliot's positive designation for them) for attempting to evangelize the dreaded Waodanae Indians of Peru in 1953.
-Christians in Pakistan are regularly persecuted for witnessing to Muslims and pastoring Christian congregations.
-Politicians in the US don't get elected if they quote the Bible as the standard of their political views.
-They are much safer sticking with "natural law" as the standard of morality-a view which is sufficiently vague and noncommittal to avoid getting into political hot water.
+Jim Eliot, a 27-year-old missionary in Ecuador, was killed along with four other equally "reckless men" (Eliot's positive designation for them) for attempting to evangelize the dreaded Waodanae Indians